 Putting points into your Dexterity score has quite a few benefits.
 Let's discuss why you might increase your Dexterity and become an expert in Dexterity skills.

-18 Dexterity or higher
+Dexterity 18 or higher

-20 Dexterity or higher
+Dexterity 20 or higher

 Agility pertains to nimbleness, reflexes, and coordination in physical movements.
 An Agility check is rolled against a difficulty set by the DM, influenced by factors such as the complexity of the action and environmental conditions.
 When attempting actions requiring agility: